devsyrem/rugguard/README.md

 3. Open Chrome and go to: chrome://extensions/
 4. Enable **Developer mode** (toggle in the top-right).
 5. Click **Load unpacked** and select the unzipped RugGuard folder.
 6. RugGuard will now appear in your list of extensions.

 ---

-## 🧪 Demo
-[Insert demo link or GIF here]

----